 Actually, even plain white walls can work really well if accessorised nicely with prints or pictures.
 It gives you a brilliant blank canvas to work with, and means that you can very easily change the whole look and theme of the room just by switching out soft accessories and other details.

 Simple yet stunning wall decals are a very painless way to give your child’s room a full make over, without going to the trouble of wallpapering.
 You can get the effect of a wall mural without all of that hard work, and if they change their minds down the line it’s much quicker to reverse too.
+The great thing about adding wall decals is that they can add that sense of art without it taking over the space.
+If you’ve got fitted wardrobes, or you need to upgrade your child’s space, it can be a bit imposing to put pictures up everywhere, especially when practicality need to take centre stage.
+Decorating a space with too much imagery may be great for your child, but it can make the space look cluttered.
+But thankfully, decals work in pretty much any space.
 I’ve used many different wall stickers in the children’s bedrooms and playroom over the years and found them particularly good when we were renting and unable to add character by painting the rooms different colours.

 When decorating or updating your child’s room, the main goal is always making the room somewhere they want to spend their time and be a space that they can enjoy.
 This is easy to do by including books and toys, with good storage options to house all of these precious things tidily.
 Plenty of book shelves is a huge must for us in the children’s rooms, as I ask them to read every night for quiet time before sleeping.
 This really helps them to sleep well, as they’ve taken the time to wind down and switch off from screens so it’s essential to have a good selection of books clearly displayed for each child.